Tire Repairs, Pressures,

 manufacturer's, and did not get much really useable information back from them.

 Until I get some sort of definitive answers/replies from motorcycle tire manufacturer's, the above will have to do.
 Meanwhile, don't ride in the middle of the lane, don't ride on shoulders of the lane, and keep your tires inflated...and INSPECT THEM regularly.
 A fair amount of flats occur from nails, etc., that have been in the tire for some time.
-Install mud flaps.
+Install mud flaps, at least at the rear of the front fender.

 Tire Tools, etc.: